admiyo/keystone-specs/specs/template.rst

 * Discuss any policy changes, and discuss what things a deployer needs to think about when defining their policy.

-Example JSON schema definitions can be found in the Nova tree http://git.openstack.org/cgit/openstack/nova/tree/nova/api/openstack/compute/schemas/v3
+Example JSON schema definitions can be found in the Keystone tree http://git.openstack.org/cgit/openstack/nova/tree/nova/api/openstack/compute/schemas/v3

 Note that the schema should be defined as restrictively as